trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 ## Create a Proof of Vaccination
 Before boarding, the airline requests proof of vaccination from Allison.
 Specifically, they want to see proof that she holds a `VaccinationCertificate` credential.

-This request can be communicated using any exchange protocol.
-Again, we'll assume this was done offline.

 Let's use the [CreateProof](../../reference/services/credential-service/#create-proof) call to build a proof for Allison's held credential.